Forthcoming and Online First Articles

 • Longitudinal analysis for predicting amino acid changes in HIV-1 using association rule mining Order a copy of this article

-Abstract: The human immunodeficiency virus (HIV) remains a great challenges for humanity.
-HIV is characterised by high mutational rate, resulting into pathogenic variants that promotes the escape of immune response.
-In order to understand the correlations between amino acid mutations of the virus and quantify the evolutionary in HIV.
-We present a novel approach based on association rule mining (ARM) from protein sequence data taken at different time points.
+Abstract: The human immunodeficiency virus (HIV) remains a great challenge for humanity.
+HIV is characterised by high mutational rate, resulting in pathogenic variants that promotes the escape of immune response.
+In order to understand the correlations between amino acid mutations of the virus and quantify the evolutionary in HIV, we present a novel approach based on association rule mining (ARM) from protein sequence data taken at different time points.
 In this study, a longitudinal association rule mining (LARM) algorithm has been proposed.
 We collected the entire genome of 100 untreated HIV-1 infected patients over 3-5 years of infection, with 6-10 longitudinal samples per patient.
 We used the Los Alamos intra-patient search interface.
 Our experiments show the effectiveness of the proposed method in discovering major amino acid changes in comparison with the temporal analysis.

 Keywords: association rule mining; longitudinal data; HIV-1; mutation; amino acid; data mining.